Plug-in electric vehicles in Japan: Charging infrastructure

 The Japanese electric vehicle charging infrastructure climbed from only 60 public charging stations in early 2010 to 1,381 public quick-charge stations as of December 2012, representing the largest deployment of fast chargers in the world.
 The number of non-domestic slow charger points increased to around 300 units.
 Japan also is the country with the highest ratio of quick charging points to electric vehicles (EVSE/EV), with a ratio of 0.030 as of December 2012.
-There are 1,967 CHAdeMO quick charging stations across the country by April 2014.
-The Japanese government has set up a target to deploy 2 million slow chargers and 5,000 fast charging points by 2020.
+There were 1,967 CHAdeMO quick charging stations across the country by April 2014.
+The Japanese government set up a target to deploy 2 million slow chargers and 5,000 fast charging points by 2020.
 Currently all Family Mart convenience stores with sufficient parking space have one space specialized for quick-charge use or are in the process of having one installed.